SikuliX/SikuliX-Docs/src/main/resources/docs/source/globals.rst

 .. py:function:: getParentFolder()

-  returns the path to the parent folder of the current .sikuli folder with trailing separator suitable for string concatenation.
+  same as :py:func:`getParentPath` but with trailing separator to make it suitable for string concatenation.

 .. py:function:: makePath(path1, path2, path3, ...)